adambard/learnxinyminutes-docs/asymptotic-notation.html.markdown

 Some examples are, you can describe an algorithm by it's best case, worse case, or equivalent case.
 The most common is to analyze an algorithm by it's worst case.
 This is because if you determine an algorithm's run time or time complexity, by it's best case, what if it's best case is only obtained given at a low, unrealistic, input size?
-It is equivalent to having a 5 meter sprinting race.
+It is equivalent to having a 5 meter sprinting race to find the fastest sprinter on earth.
+Or testing the 40 to 50MPH time of a car to determine the fastest car in the world.
+The measurement loses meaning because it doesn't represent the problem well.
-That isn't the best measurement.

 ### Types of functions, limits, and simplification
 ```